-But it’s equally frustrating to need text in uppercase and type it in lowercase.
-It creates the same problem, and could require the same action for resolution.
+But it’s equally frustrating to need the text in uppercase and type it in lowercase.
+It creates the same problem and could require the same action for resolution.
 Fortunately, however, if you’re working in Google Docs, you can avoid this problem by forcing the uppercase formatting on an existing passage in the document.
 Our tutorial below will show you how to convert existing text to uppercase in Google Docs.

-How to Make a Selection Uppercase in Google Docs
+How to Make a Selection Uppercase in Google Docs (Guide with Pictures)

-Step 1: Sign into Google Docs and open the document file containing the text that you want to convert to uppercase.
+Step 1: Sign in to Google Docs and open the document file containing the text that you want to convert to uppercase.

 Step 2: Select the text that you want to make uppercase.